omkarpawar1430/My-Data-Science-Notes/Data Science/Stats/Descriptive Stats/Measures of Dispersion/Variance.md

 ------------------------------------------

-Variance is a statistical measure of the spread or dispersion of a dataset.
-It measures how much the individual data points deviate from the mean of the dataset.
+Variance is spread of data around the mean.
 A high variance indicates that the data points are spread out over a wide range of values, while a low variance indicates that the data points are clustered closely around the mean.

 Variance can be a useful tool in data analysis, but it is important to keep in mind that it can be **sensitive to outliers or extreme values in the dataset.** In such cases, it may be more appropriate to use other measures of dispersion, such as the interquartile range, which are less sensitive to outliers.